 WE'RE NOT ALL PRECIOUS ABOUT OUR VESSELS...

 Anything is acceptable as long as it can hold liquid and provides a controlled stream of water.
 And you should try to use your left hand to wash with because your right hand is supposed be kept clean for eating with.
 My aunt used to use an orange watering can for some inexplicable reason.
-Its spout was as tall as the Shard and it was like trying to clean my bum with a swinging crane in a toilet the size of an airing cupboard.
-My husband used an old Irn Bru bottle in his student halls that he'd hide away from his housemates.
+It was like trying to clean my bum with a swinging crane in a toilet the size of a cabinet.
+My husband used an old Irn Bru bottle in his dorm that he'd hide from his roommates.
 My brother-in-law used a plastic milk jug that had a lip to reduce the risk of spillage.

 ...
 BUT SOME OF US TAKE IT A "BIT FAR"

-My parents went hi-tech in our family home and installed a "Muslim shower" – a mini shower head and hose that attaches to the wall on the right side of the toilet.
+My parents went high-tech in our family home and installed a "Muslim shower"—a mini shower head and hose that attaches to the wall on the right side of the toilet.
 It was soon removed, though, because the water pressure was far, far too high.
-My dad looked like a fatigued tsunami survivor upon exit and like he didn't have a clue where he was.
-Poor sod.
+My dad looked like a fatigued tsunami survivor upon exiting.

 CRAPPING AT WORK IS PROBLEMATIC

 The main problem with work-based defecation, though, arises when you stealthily trying to smuggle your lota (or soaked wad of tissue) into the cubicle and a colleague sees you.
 Option one is to stop for some stifled chit-chat and drink the water or fling the wet paper into the bin.
-Option two is that you defiantly ignore your co-worker, silently creep on into the cubicle with your makeshift bidet, do your business and then refrain from speaking to anyone for the remainder of the day.
-Option three is to carry your device defiantly into the toilet above your head with both arms, while staring every colleague you meet on the way right in the eye, like "Deadly" Duncan Ferguson about to take a throw-in.
+Option two is that you defiantly ignore your coworker, silently creep on into the cubicle with your makeshift bidet, do your business, and then refrain from speaking to anyone for the remainder of the day.
+Option three is to carry your device defiantly into the toilet above your head with both arms, while staring every colleague you meet on the way right in the eye.

 SOME OF US CARRY PORTABLE DOUCHES AROUND